Stabbath/L4D2-Trial/README.md

 ###Infected Bots Are Not Stupid
 Infected bots also have a tendency to be a bit 'simple.'
 They tend to just charge in without thinking, or stare at players for a few seconds before attacking (smokers/boomers).
 Hunters get scared away with a few shots and never wall-pounce.
 Jockeys just walk in slowly instead of leaping everywhere.
 Tanks throw rocks at seemingly random times.
 Hopefully most of these things can be improved.

+###Survivor Incapacitated Weapon Issues Are Tweaked
+These issues are: a) survivors do not drop their secondary weapon(s) on death, and b) survivors somehow summon a miracle pistol out of the void if they had a melee weapon when they are incapacitated.
+For a), survivors will drop everything they had on them when they die, and they will be allowed to use weapons other than their secondaries (ie throwables and primary) if I find a way to do that; and for b), they will just hold on to their melee, if that is possible, otherwise we might just have to live with miracle pistols.